-To E consist of an Arm Cortex-M33 CPU with security extensions, which allows the CPU to operate in a secure or non-secure mode.
+ToE consists of an Arm Cortex-M33 CPU with security extensions, which allows the CPU to operate in a secure or non-secure mode.
 The secure mode implements the SPE, while the non-secure mode implements the NSPE.
 The

-SoC also contains another Arm Cortex-M33 CPU as the network core.
-However, this CPU is outside the scope of the TOE and can be considered as an attacker.
+SiP also contains LTE-M modem as the network core.
+However, this modem is outside the scope of the TOE and can be considered as an attacker.

 ToE has a CryptoCell cryptographic chip, a Key Management unit (KMU) peripheral, System Protection Unit (SPU) peripheral which configures TrustZone non-secure, secure and non-secure callable memory regions, functionality for enabling/disabling debugger access to CPU registers and memory mapped addresses (APPROTECT).
-Residual information purging is supported with ERASEALL dependent on ERASEPROTECT.
-Details are available in [NRF5340].
+Decommissioning is supported with ERASEALL dependent on ERASEPROTECT.
+Details are available in [NRF9160].